dakami/autoclave/README.md

 # AutoClave

 # TL;DR
 If you allow QEMU to set itself up, it really doesn't require much from the kernel.
 So use seccomp-bpf to limit a full empowered VM -- that can execute Linux, Windows, and probably OSX, along with whatever container you like -- to a handful of syscalls and memory maps.

 # Quick Demo

+https://autoclave.run has a pretty good demonstration of the ultimate vision here, but here's some quick steps to get up and running yourself.

 (This is very early, only supporting firewall-on-VNC connection in this patchset)